Owasso sculptor’s work unveiled at National Naval Aviation Museum in Pensacola, Florida

-Her large-scale, three-figure bronze monument, “In Every Clime and Place,” was installed outside the renowned military and aerospace complex on Friday, July 15, to serve as a local landmark for the community.
+Her large-scale, three-figure bronze monument, “In Every Clime and Place,” was installed outside the military and aerospace complex on Friday.

-Van Zandt crafted the 12-foot-tall, 15-foot-wide statue for the VMAQ Monument Foundation in an effort to honor the legacy of veterans who served in Marine Tactical Electronic Warfare squadrons for over 40 years.
+Van Zandt crafted the 12-foot-tall, 15-foot-wide statue for the VMAQ Monument Foundation in an effort to honor the legacy of veterans who served in Marine Tactical Electronic Warfare Squadron squadrons for more than 40 years.

-“We’re finally glad it’s up,” said Van Zandt, who spent the last four years bringing her patriotic piece to life.
-“Just to be chosen to do it is such an honor … and a privilege.”
+Van Zandt spent the last four years bringing her patriotic piece to life.
+“Just to be chosen to do it is such an honor … and a privilege,” she said.

+On March 8, 2019, the final remaining EA-6B Prowler squadron was officially deactivated at a ceremony at Marine Corps Air Station Cherry Point in Havelock, North Carolina, marking the end of a distinguished era in airborne electronic warfare.

 People are also reading…

-On March 8, 2019, the final remaining EA-6B Prowler squadron was officially deactivated at a ceremony at Marine Corps Air Station Cherry Point, marking the end of a distinguished era in airborne electronic warfare.

-Van Zandt’s sculpture represents those who served in the VMAQ community — a pilot, a mechanic and an electronic counter measures officer — as they prepare to launch on a flight.
+Van Zandt’s sculpture represents a pilot, a mechanic and an electronic countermeasures officer as they prepare to launch on a flight.

-Van Zandt, 72, a sculptor of nearly four decades, conceptualized the idea of “In Every Clime and Place” at her personal studio, based out of her Owasso home, in 2018.
+Van Zandt, 72, a sculptor of nearly four decades, conceptualized the idea of “In Every Clime and Place” at her personal studio in her Owasso home in 2018.

 “Seeing it in person is better than any of us could have imagined,” Qualkinbush said.
 “The decades of service these Marines and their families have given to his nation deserves to be celebrated.